 3. Principles of Practical Pulmonary Conference: This weekly conference begins with lectures and demonstrations on urgent ICU procedures for the first month.
 It then covers basic physiology, followed by interpretations of pulmonary, critical care and sleep procedures and conditions that and not generally related to one disease.
 The last week of each month (except July and August) is devoted to the Journal Club.

 4. Medical Surgical Case Conference: This conference is held weekly and attended by the fellows and attending physicians from Pulmonary, Medical Oncology, and Thoracic Surgery.
 Generally fellows present patients who may need thoracic surgery or are of interest to this group.

 5. Research Conference: This weekly conference is held from September through May and covers all aspects of research.
 Emphasis is on work-in-progress.
 Each fellow engaged in research is expected to present.
-It is held at 12:00 PM on Fridays.
+It is held at 12:00 PM on Thursdays.